Visit the official COVID-19 government website to stay informed: SAcoronavirus.co.za

 This conference presents the perfect opportunity for researchers to profile their work and inspire the student delegates to better understand and pursue careers in renewable energy and the wind energy sector specifically.

-The very successful WindAc Africa 2021 saw the rise of 9 researchers who prepared and presented leading papers to be included in the Journal of Southern Africa which is expected to be published as a special edition in the 3rd quarter of 2022.
+The very successful WindAc Africa 2022 saw the rise of 7 researchers who prepared and presented leading papers to be included in the Journal of Southern Africa which is expected to be published as a special edition.
 This will indeed be an inspiration to the up-and-coming researchers looking for a platform to profile their work.

 Looking forward, we are seeing a changing policy landscape swayed towards renewable energy and moving towards a liberalised energy market in South Africa.
 As we gear up to deliver 14.4GW of wind power by 2030, we expect an unprecedented growth of the wind energy sector in South Africa.
 It is important for us to reflect on our state of readiness to translate this policy into practise and create the lasting impact that South Africa needs.